Sulfonamide Antibiotic Allergy

-- Sulfamethoxazole used in combination with trimethoprim, available as Bactrim, Resprim or Septrin.
+- Sulfamethoxazole that is used in combination with trimethoprim.

-- Less commonly used sulfonamide antibiotics include sulfadiazine (tablets, injection or cream), sulfadoxine (for malaria), and sulfacetamide antibiotic eye drops.
+- Less commonly used sulfonamide antibiotics such as sulfadiazine (tablets, injections or creams), sulfadoxine (for malaria), and sulfacetamide antibiotic eye drops.

-- Sulfasalazine (Salazopyrin, Pyralin), used in inflammatory bowel disease or arthritis, is a combination sulfapyridine (a sulfonamide antibiotic) and a salicylate.
+- Sulfasalazine (Salazopyrin, Pyralin), that is used in inflammatory bowel disease or arthritis, and is a combination sulfapyridine (a sulfonamide antibiotic) and a salicylate.

-If you have had an allergic reaction to Bactrim, Resprim or Septrin, there is no way of knowing whether the allergy was to sulfamethoxazole or to trimethoprim, therefore you should avoid trimethoprim (Alprim, Triprim) as well as sulfonamide antibiotics.
+If a person has had an allergic reaction to Bactrim, Resprim or Septrin, there is no way of knowing whether the allergy was to sulfamethoxazole or to trimethoprim.
+Therefore trimethoprim (Alprim, Triprim) and sulfonamide antibiotics should both be avoided.

-Sometimes those who have had an allergic reaction to a sulfonamide antibiotic are labelled as "sulfur allergic" or allergic to sulfur, sulphur or sulfa.
-This wording should not be used since it is ambiguous and can cause confusion.
+Sometimes people who have had an allergic reaction to a sulfonamide antibiotic are labelled as "sulfur allergic" or allergic to sulfur, sulphur or sulfa.
+This wording should not be used since it is unclear and can cause confusion.
 Some people wrongly assume that they will be allergic to non-antibiotic sulfonamides or to other sulfur containing medicines or sulfite preservatives.

-It is important to know that sulfur is an element which occurs throughout our body as a building block of life, and it is not possible to be allergic to sulfur itself.
-Allergic reactions to sulfonamide antibiotics do not increase the likelihood of allergy to sulfur powder, sulfite preservatives, sulfates (in medicines, or soaps and shampoos) or non-antibiotic sulfonamide medicines like some pain killers or fluid tablets or other things that are yellow.
+Sulfur is an element which occurs throughout the human body as a building block of life, and it is not possible to be allergic to sulfur itself.
+Allergic reactions to sulfonamide antibiotics do not increase the likelihood of allergy to sulfur powder, sulfite preservatives, sulfates (in medicines, or soaps and shampoos) or non-antibiotic sulfonamide medicines like some pain killers or fluid tablets.

 Other types of sulfur containing substances

-Some injectable drugs are sulfate compounds, for example heparin sulfate, dextran sulfate, morphine sulfate.
-The sulfates in soaps (such as sodium lauryl sulfate) are strong detergents and can irritate the skin or eyes, however sulfate itself does not cause allergic reactions.
+Sulfates are in some injectable drugs as sulfate compounds, such as heparin sulfate, dextran sulfate, morphine sulfate.
+The sulfates in soaps (such as sodium lauryl sulfate) are strong detergents and can irritate the skin or eyes.
+However sulfate itself does not cause allergic reactions.
 It is usually safe to use a sulfate when a person has a sulfonamide allergy or a sulfite intolerance.

-Other medications such as some fluid medicines, diabetes medicines and arthritis medicines contain sulfonamide components but these are not sufficiently similar to sulfonamide antibiotics to pose an allergy risk.
-These medicines do not need to be avoided by people who are allergic to sulfonamide antibiotics because the allergy rarely if ever cross-reacts.
+Non-antibiotic sulfonamide medicines such as some fluid medicines, diabetes medicines and arthritis medicines contain sulfonamide components but these are not sufficiently similar to sulfonamide antibiotics to pose an allergy risk.
+These medicines do not need to be avoided by people who are allergic to sulfonamide antibiotics because the allergy rarely cross-reacts.

 Confirming the diagnosis

-There is no blood test available for allergy to sulfonamide antibiotics and skin testing has not been validated.
-Skin testing may be offered by some specialists but results need to be interpreted with caution.
-Skin testing has been used to check for trimethoprim allergy (to distinguish from sulfamethoxazole allergy in those who have reacted to Bactrim) but results need to be interpreted with caution.
-Challenge testing with a sulfonamide antibiotic or with trimethoprim may be carried out in some people, under expert supervision, where the allergy is uncertain.
-Such tests are normally conducted by specialists in clinical immunology and allergy.
+There is no blood test available for allergy to sulfonamide antibiotics, and skin testing has not been validated.
+Skin testing has been used to check for trimethoprim allergy (to distinguish from sulfamethoxazole allergy in people who have reacted to Bactrim) but results need to be interpreted with caution.
+Challenge testing may be carried out under supervision of a clinical immunology and allergy specialist.